-Important things you should keep in mind about these benefits: • Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. • If you are enrolled in a Federal Employees Dental/Vision Insurance Program (FEDVIP) Dental Plan, your FEHB Plan will be First/Primary payer of any benefit payments and your FEDVIP Plan is secondary to your FEHB Plan.
-See Section 9, Coordinating benefits with other coverage . • The calendar year deductible is: \$50 per person.
+- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - If you are enrolled in a Federal Employees Dental/Vision Insurance Program (FEDVIP) Dental Plan, your FEHB Plan will be First/Primary payer of any benefit payments and your FEDVIP Plan is secondary to your FEHB Plan.
+See Section 9, Coordinating benefits with other coverage. - The calendar year deductible is: \$50 per person.
 The dental deductible applies to almost all benefits in this Section.
-We added "(No deductible)" to show when the calendar year deductible does not apply. • Be sure to read Section 4, Your costs for covered services , for valuable information about how cost sharing works.
-Also, read Section 9 for information about how we pay if you have other coverage, or if you are age 65 or over. • Note: We cover a hospital stay for dental procedures only when a non-dental physical impairment exists which makes hospitalization necessary to safeguard the health of the patient.
+We added "(No deductible)" to show when the calendar year deductible does not apply. - Be sure to read Section 4, Your costs for covered services, for valuable information about how cost sharing works.
+Also, read Section 9 for information about how we pay if you have other coverage, or if you are age 65 or over. - Note: We cover a hospital stay for dental procedures only when a non-dental physical impairment exists which makes hospitalization necessary to safeguard the health of the patient.
 We cover the dental procedure under Dental benefits listed below.
 See Section 5(c) for inpatient hospital benefits.
-Benefit Description You pay You pay Accidental injury benefit The Plan will pay for the treatment or repair (including root canal therapy and crowns) of an accidental injury to sound natural teeth (not from biting or chewing).
-PPO: 10% of Plan allowance (No deductible)Non-PPO: 20% of the Plan allowance and any difference between our allowance and the billed amount (No deductible)

-The services and supplies must be provided within one year of the accidental dental injury and the patient must be a Plan member when the dental services are received.
+1 Benefit Description You pay Accidental injury benefit The Plan will pay for the treatment or repair (including root canal therapy and crowns) of an accidental injury to sound natural teeth (not from biting or chewing).
+In-network: 10% of Plan allowance (No deductible) Out-of-network: 20% of the Plan allowance and any difference between our allowance and the billed amount (No deductible) The services and supplies must be provided within one year of the accidental dental injury and the patient must be a Plan member when the dental services are received.
+Note: We may request dental records, including x-rays, to verify the condition of your teeth before the accidental injury.
+Charges covered for dental accidents cannot be considered under Dental Benefits